toaymeister/molly/README.md

 ## This and that

 Thisn project is maintained by twikor at **[Toay laboratory](https://toay.org)**, a place where we enjoy making creative things.
-We hope the ones who think of themselves useful to a newly-founded non-profit studio for creators, please don't hesitate joining us.
+We hope the ones who think of themselves useful to a newly-founded non-profit studio for creators not to hesitate joining us.

 For more information, please have a look at **[this](https://toay.org/about/signing-up)**.